Lythom/react-redux-nojs/README.md

 So ?
 * No perfect solution
-* I'll go with some Atomic design
+* I'll go with Atomic design
   * Reusable
   * Easy to read (and to adopt for incoming developpers)
   * Easy style guide (you can copy paste any atom / molecule and it will render correctly anywhere)